How Does Your Portfolio Company’s Sales Force Measure Up?

 Learn more about Alexander Group’s Private Equity practice.

-Chris Semain is a principal in the San Francisco office and co-leader of the firm’s Technology practice.
+Chris Semain is a principal in the San Francisco office.
+He is a leader of the Technology practice.
 He works with clients in multiple industries with a particular emphasis on software, hardware and professional services.
 Chris has completed extensive project work related to sales organization evaluation, market segmentation, sales force sizing and deployment, incentive compensation design and sales investment optimization.
 Chris also leads the firm’s Private Equity practice by advising managing partners, operating executives and portfolio company leaders on sales effectiveness challenges.